 The application process at Penningtons starts with an online form, which prompts candidates to fill out their education history and work experience.
 Applicants also answer questions covering extracurricular activities, personal challenges they've overcome and Penningtons' strategy.
-Resourcing manager Jenny Vine tells us that “we look equally at legal and non-legal work experience, so it really is worth adding in shop and pub jobs too.”
-She adds that “when it comes to grades, we expect at least AAB and a 2:1, but candidates can make up for problems with a really strong application form.”
+Early Careers Recruitment Manager Helen Lewis tells us that “we look equally at legal and non-legal work experience, so it really is worth adding in shop and pub jobs too.”
+She adds that “when it comes to grades, we expect at least AAB and a 2:1, but we will of course consider mitigating circumstances and candidates can make up for problems with a really strong application form.”

-Nailing the covering letter is “critical to someone's success – it's the key section I really look at,” says Vine.
+Nailing the covering letter is “critical to someone's success – it's the key section I really look at,” says Lewis.
 “In a perfect covering letter I'd get a feel for their character, and be able to judge how much they want to work for us and want to be involved in what we have to offer.
 I want to see they've done their research, and aren't just applying to us as a second tier behind the magic circle.”
-Vine explains that good reasons for applying could include an interest in a particular practice area or admiration for specific lawyers at the firm and what they've managed to achieve.
+Lewis explains that good reasons for applying could include an interest in a particular practice area or wanting to be part of an innovative, ambitious law firm and demonstrating this through examples.

 She continues: “Because we give trainees a lot of responsibility and client contact, we look for people who are comfortable with being given that level of responsibility straight away.”
 Recruiters are therefore on the lookout for any previous activities – like leading a team or organising an event – that demonstrate a mix of confidence and good people skills.

-Candidates are also set a written exercise, a presentation exercise, and the Watson Glaser critical thinking test.
-“They've only got three and a half hours to show us what they can do,” says Vine, “so it's important that they remain in control and organise themselves.
-It can be really obvious if people are falling apart and asking silly questions.”
+“They've only got three and a half hours to show us what they can do,” says Lewis, “so it's important that they remain in control and organise themselves.
+It can be really obvious if people are falling apart and start making silly mistakes.”

-Penningtons' vacation scheme lasts for one week in July.
-Schemes are available in London, Basingstoke, Cambridge, Guildford, Oxford and Reading; there's room for 50 candidates in total.
+Penningtons' vacation scheme lasts for one week and runs during Easter (March/April) and Summer (June/July).
+There are four one-week programmes available.
+Schemes are available in London, Basingstoke, Cambridge, Guildford, Oxford and Reading.

-Vine has this advice for future vac schemers: “Professionalism is key.
+Lewis has this advice for future vac schemers: “Professionalism and being inquisitive are key.
 Treat it as a week-long interview and do the absolute best you can.
 Look enthusiastic, ask appropriate questions without pestering people, pay attention to detail in your work, and treat everyone – whether partner, trainee or secretary – with respect and enthusiasm.”

-Information days are held at Easter and are primarily aimed at those hoping to complete a vacation scheme the following year, i.e. first-year law students and penultimate-year non-law students.
+Information days are held at various points of the year and are primarily aimed at those hoping to complete a vacation scheme the following year, i.e. first-year law students and penultimate-year non-law students.
 The day is spent meeting the graduate recruitment team, getting to know the firm's practice areas in more depth, and chatting with the current trainees to find out why they chose the firm and what they make of their training experience so far.